LeCodeByJean/TechCart/README.md

   - **Encryption Testing**: Tests for data encryption and decryption to ensure sensitive data is protected.

-## Weakness and Potential Implementations:
+## Weaknesses and Potential Implementations:

   ### Improved Security and data validation